Rational Zeros Calculator

 So, what can we do?
 How to find rational zeros of a rational-coefficient polynomial?

 What we need to do is to look at the fractions appearing in the polynomial and determine their least common denominator (LCD).
 In other words, we need to find the least common multiple (LCM) of the denominators of these fractions, provided that the fractions are in the simplest form.
+To that end, you can use our LCD calculator.
 Then we multiply our polynomial by this LCD to get a polynomial with integer coefficients:

 Fractional coefficients of